bongoslav/Global-Infra-Tech-task/README.md

 ### Input Validation Middleware

-The `validateNewsInput` middleware function is used to validate input data for the API endpoints related to news creation and updating.
-It enforces the following validation rules:
+There are two middlewares that validate user input. `validateRequiredNewsInput` for the `POST` request with all fields except `date` required and `validatePatchNewsInput` used for partial update of news (`PATCH`) where all fields are optional.
+The following rules are enforced for validation:

 - `title`: Required, maximum length of 255 characters.
 - `description`: Required, maximum length of 255 characters.